 If a complaint is sustained against an employee, appropriate action will be taken.
 The action may involve counseling, written reprimand, suspension from duty, termination, criminal prosecution, or other action.

-Three (3) complaints were received and investigated.
+Three (3) complaints against police officers were received and investigated.

-2014 Personnel Complaints
+2015 Personnel Complaints